-Understanding the Olivet Discourse of Matthew 24 is very important, because of the truth about its fulfillment, and the deceptions which are based on it.
+Understanding Messiah’s Olivet Discourse is very important, because of the truth of its fulfillment, and the deception which are based on it.

 Note: This is only a summary, to give you the big picture.
 Detailed explanations are provided in the separate studies.

-Then Messiah left the city and looking back, His disciples pointed to the beautiful temple; to which He replied with “..See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.”
+After Messiah rebuked the Jewish leaders, He left the city and looking back, His disciples pointed to the beautiful temple; to which He replied with “See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.”

 When they sat down on the Mount of Olives, which overlooks the city and temple, the disciples asked Messiah about when the desolation would take place and what would be the sign.